Accessibility Guidelines, Laws and Standards

 Legal Requirements for Document Accessibility

-Under the Accessible Canada Act and related regulations, federal government departments and agencies must ensure their electronic documents are accessible.
-This includes:
+Canadian law establishes clear obligations for document accessibility.
+Under the Accessible Canada Act and related regulations, federal government departments and agencies must ensure their electronic documents are accessible, including:

 - Internal documents used by employees with disabilities